ramilamparo/noon-frontend-test/README.md

 - JWT used for authentication token.
 The token must be used in each request as a header to identify the user. `Authorization: Bearer <token>`
 - Passwords are encrypted in Bcrypt.
-- sqlite is used as a database, so don't expect your user data to persist after a few days!
+- sqlite is used as a database in dev mode, postgres in prod.
 - ObjectionJS as an ORM

 ### `POST /auth/login`